 Today, visitors can tour the tower, which dates back to 19th century.
 You can take a guided tour of the building and learn more about the history of the island.

-The Chief Agriculturist House is listed on the United States National Register of Historic Places and one of the best places to visit in Micronesia.
+The Chief Agriculturist House is listed on the United States National Register of Historic Places and one of the best Tourist Attractions in Micronesia.

 The Chief Agriculturist House is located in Kolonia ( Pohnpei Island) the former capital city of the Federated States of Micronesia.
 This small house has a history that dates back to the 19th century.